Route Overview

 By Road + Train:

 Travelers can connect by road from Yenagoa to Warri (Delta State), board the Warri–Itakpe train, then continue by road from Itakpe/Lokoja to Abuja.
-Typical total travel time is 9–11 hours depending on train schedules and road connections.
-Always confirm with NRC before travel as services sometimes pause for maintenance.
+Typical total travel time is 9–10 hours depending on train schedules and road connections.
+Always confirm with NRC before travel as services sometimes pause for a while for maintenance.

 By Air: